atineoSE/automation_agents/README.md

 ![Anthropic tool use prompted with step-by-step instructions](./outputs/calculator_example_tool_use_prompted_by_OpenAdapt_descriptions.png)

-## Obtain maximum exchange rate in a given rate with OpenAdapt
+## New use case: Obtain maximum exchange rate in a given time range

 We suggest a new, more compelling experiment: to obtain the highest monthly average exchange rate for USD/EUR between 2022 and 2025, by fetching relevant information from the [x-rates website](https://www.x-rates.com/average/).